-Today I received an e-mail from Microsoft and I am delighted to share that I have been awarded Microsoft Most Valuable Professional (MVP) 2015 for the eight consecutive year.
+Today, I received an e-mail from the Microsoft MVP Award program, and I am delighted to share that I have been awarded Microsoft Most Valuable Professional (MVP) 2017-2018 for the 10th consecutive year.

-I would like to thank everyone of you who have supported me in any form especially my colleagues, members of the Danish System Center User Group and other community partners.
-But also my MVP Lead, fellow MVPs and the Product Group at Microsoft in Redmond.
+I would like to thank everyone of you who have supported me in any form.
+Especially the members of the Danish System Center User Group and other community partners that I have worked with.
+But also, my MVP Lead, fellow MVPs and the Product Group at Microsoft in Redmond.
 A team of people I really admire and respect for their dedication and knowledge.

 About the Microsoft MVP Program